vgroen/image-registration-gui/README.md

     - pyqt5

-Please know that these methods have not yet been tested, only the Nix flake method has.
+Please know that this method has not yet been tested, only the Nix flake method has.